Rights of Way Maintenance and Enforcement

 Reporting Problems or Concerns

-If you encounter a problem with a PROW, please report it to us.
+If you encounter a problem with a PROW, please report it to us online.
 The way we assess and prioritise complaints is outlined in our .
+The timescales we aim to work to in resolving problems are set out in our .

 In the meantime, it's permitted to deviate from the line of the PROW in order to "get round" an obstacle, provided that no damage is caused by doing so.